Courses

 Introduction to Machine Learning

-This class will cover core and cutting edge concepts employed in machine learning to solve artificial intelligence problems.
+This course will cover core and cutting edge concepts employed in machine learning to solve artificial intelligence problems.
 Students will learn the theory behind a range of machine learning tools and practice applying the tools to, for example, textual data (natural language processing), visual data (computer vision), and the combination of both textual and visual data.

 Prior Offerings